uselagoon/lagoon/docs/using_lagoon/logging.md

     - Any other Lagoon related Logs
 - Application Logs
     - Any Logs sent by the running application
-    - For Drupal: Install [Lagoon Logs](https://www.drupal.org/project/lagoon_logs) module in order to receive Logs from Drupal Watchdog
+    - For Drupal: Install [Lagoon Logs](https://www.drupal.org/project/lagoon_logs) module in order to receive Logs from Drupal Watchdog.
+You'll need to disable the `dblog` module before data will be sent to Kibana.

 To access the Logs, please check with your Lagoon Administrator to get the URL for the Kibana Route (for amazee.io this is <https://logs-db-ui-lagoon-master.ch.amazee.io/>).